 Anti-aging cleansers promise just that.
 But I don’t buy that.
 Here’s why:

 I’m all for using antioxidants in your skincare routine.
 Green tea, vitamin C & co are anti-aging superstars that fight wrinkles on three fronts: they destroy free radicals, boost collagen production and reduce inflammation.

-But, in a cleanser, they’re absolutely useless.
+But put in a cleanser and they come useless.
+It’s not their fault.
 They just end up down the drain when you rinse the cleanser off.
 How can they benefit skin if they aren’t anywhere near it anymore?

 The only exception?
 Vitamin C. It can penetrate skin even when used in a cleanser, but ONLY with a delivery system based on PEG-12 Dimethicone.
 You guessed it, most products don’t use that.

 Verdict: anti-aging cleansers with antioxidants don’t work – unless they use Vitamin C.